ktonga/reactive-turtle/README.md

 #### The father and his son part

-I have a son called Elian, he’s 10 and he’s very smart, so I decided to teach him programming.
+I have a son called Elian, he’s 11 and he’s very smart, so I decided to teach him programming.
-Obviously I love him, so I choose to go for **Scala**.
+Obviously I love him, so I choose to go with **Scala**.
 I started with some basics, vals and defs for doing some maths, but it quickly became boring so my son lost the interest.

 The first thing that came to my mind was LOGO, playing with the turtle is great for learning programming.
 Since I use KDE (that’s why the K stand for in my nickname ktonga) I’ve installed KTurtle, it’s a nice educational app, but sadly as every LOGO’s clone out there, it’s based on an imperative language.
 And I wanted to teach my son FP.